yasufumy/pytorch-partial-tagger/docs/source/quick_start.md

 # Quick Start

-We would replicate the experiment in [Effland and Collins.
+We will replicate the experiment in [Effland and Collins.
 '21](https://aclanthology.org/2021.tacl-1.78/).

 ## Download datasets

-Here, you would download datasets provided on [teffland/ner-expected-entity-ratio](https://github.com/teffland/ner-expected-entity-ratio/tree/main) below.
+Here, we will download datasets provided on [teffland/ner-expected-entity-ratio](https://github.com/teffland/ner-expected-entity-ratio/tree/main) below.
 We use the datasets for the experimental setting Non-Native Speaker Scenario (NNS): Recall=50%, Precision=90% in [Effland and Collins.
 '21](https://aclanthology.org/2021.tacl-1.78/).

 ```bash
 curl -LO https://raw.githubusercontent.com/teffland/ner-expected-entity-ratio/main/data/conll2003/eng/entity.train_r0.5_p0.9.jsonl